rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 * Perfectly emulate the target hardware platform
 * Render accurately for all Webkits

 ## Requirements

-* You may want to [install RhoStudio](rhomobile-install) and use it as your IDE; although recommended, this step is optional, you can still use RhoSimulator from the command line.
+We recommend installing the [RhoMobile Suite](rhomobile-install), which runs on Mac OS X and Windows development hosts and is fully integrated with RhoSimulator.
+However, RhoSimulator also can be invoked from the command line or integrated with an IDE you're already using.

 ## Running your application in RhoSimulator